Mimetis/ProjectY/SETUP_DETAILS.md

 ### Resource Group

 1. Log in to the Azure portal and navigate to the subscription that you will be using for your deployment.
-In the navigation menu, select `Resource Groups` to see a list of current Resource Groups that already exist
+In the navigation menu, select `Resource Groups` to see a list of current Resource Groups that already exist.
 1. Click the `Add` link above the Resource Group list to go to the `Create a resource group` process.
     - On the **Basics** tab, verify the subscription is correct and type desired name of your resource group.
 This is where all of the resources for managing your deployment will be placed.
     - Select the region closest to you.
 (Make sure that all of the resources required are available in the region you selected.)